philawhite/philawhite.github.io/Research.md

 ## Current Projects

-I am working on a few projects in pollution monitoring, including synthesizing data from stationary and mobile pollution monitors, working with pollutants as multivariate functional data, and covariance models for pollutants.
+I am working on a few projects in pollution monitoring, including synthesizing data from stationary and mobile pollution monitors, working with pollutants as multivariate functional data, and developing (cross-)covariance models.
 I am working on point process modeling with applications in public policy.
 I am also working on projects in ice sheet modeling with various goals.

 <!---
 A. Alegria, E. Porcu, and **P. White**, "Space-Time Geostatistical Models with both Linear and Seasonal Temporal Components.
 Expected Submission: 2019.